 Consensual Sexual Activity Laws in Colorado At A Glance

-The following chart outlines Colorado's prohibited consensual sexual activity laws.
+The following chart outlines Colorado's laws related to sexual activity.

 |Sodomy Laws Applicable